digital-cargo/good-practice-truck-preadvice/README.md

 Initiated and moderated by the International Air Transportation Association (IATA), in 2022, major stakeholders of the supply chain decided to aim for a renewed data sharing infrastructure for the global logistics networks by 2026.
 Enter the ONE Record standard, which aims to unify, streamline and improve shipping data across the industry.
 By leveraging the ONE Record standard, stakeholders can draw on a unified data model and API that promotes seamless integration across various platforms and improves collaboration between various organizations.
-This standardization comes with a number of benefits, from reducing the complexity and cost of custom integrations to enhancing transparency and trust.
+This standardization comes with benefits, from reducing the complexity and cost of custom integrations to enhancing transparency and trust.
 It lays the foundation for standardization, enabling a consistent data model and API across diverse platforms, thereby streamlining integrations and collaborations.
 This uniformity heightens transparency, allowing stakeholders to effortlessly interpret shipment data, fostering trust throughout the supply chain.
 Moreover, the standardized approach curtails complexities tied to integration, conserving both time and resources that might otherwise be diverted to bespoke solutions.